 How to Mulch Around Your Trees

-A common question we often hear from homeowners is, “Should I put mulch around my trees?”
+A common question we hear from homeowners is, “Should I put mulch around my trees?”
 The short answer is: yes – but within reason.

 These benefits include providing a weed barrier, insulating the root zone, reducing evaporation, and adding beneficial nutrients to the soil as it breaks down, which we will discuss in greater detail.

-Mulch can be a great addition to your landscape but there are a few things to consider before you dive in.
+Mulch can be a great addition to your landscape, but there are a few things to consider before you dive in.

 Mistakes to Avoid When Mulching Your Trees

 Many people assume that “mulching” is nothing more than tossing a load of wood chips at the base of the tree and while the application of mulch is pretty straightforward if it is done improperly it can actually harm your tree, rob nutrients from the soil, and draw water away from important areas.

 One of the biggest mistakes homeowners make when mulching their trees is creating a “mulch volcano.”
 This is where the mulch pile starts out thin at the edges and then gradually increases until it reaches the base of the tree, creating a mound that resembles a volcano with a tree exploding out of the center.